thewca/wca-regulations/wca-regulations_2012.md

 - 8a) An official WCA competition must:
     - 8a1) be approved by the WCA Board.
     - 8a2) follow the WCA Regulations.
-    - 8a3) have a WCA Delegate (appointed by WCA Board) in attendance.
+    - 8a3) have a designated WCA Delegate (appointed by WCA Board) in attendance.
     - 8a4) be announced on the WCA website at least two weeks  before the start of the competition.
     - 8a6) be publicly accessible.
     - 8a7) use the authentic Speedstacks Stackmat timer (Generation 2 or Pro) for time measurement.
     - 8a8) be open, by default, to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated on the competition website when the competition is announced.
-- 8b) If WCA regulations are not correctly observed at any point during a competition, the WCA Board may declare affected events or solves, or the competition as a whole, invalid.
+- 8f) If WCA regulations are not correctly observed at any point during a competition, the WCA Board may declare affected events or solves, or the competition as a whole, invalid.
 [NOTE BY LUCAS: Does this sound like a good way to phrase "refuse to accep the results"?]

 ## Article 9: Events
 - 9a) The WCA governs competitions for: